Chepko932/supir-docker/README.md

 # Docker image for SUPIR (Scaling Up to Excellence: Practicing Model Scaling for Photo-Realistic Image Restoration In the Wild)

+> [!IMPORTANT]
+> This needs at least 24GB VRAM for 1x upscale.
+If you want to upscale more than 1x,
+> you will need more than 24GB of VRAM.
+48GB VRAM is recommended.

+> [!NOTE]
+> Loading of models on start takes a few minutes, so you can view the log
+> to watch the progress.
+You will be able to access the port when you see
+> `Running on local URL:  http://0.0.0.0:3001` in the log.

 ## Installs

 * Ubuntu 22.04 LTS